engisalor/quartz/README.md

 Quartz is a dashboard for visualizing corpus data from Sketch Engine servers.
 It's built with Python and Plotly's Dash framework and is deployable as a Docker container.

-To use Quartz you'll need a compiled Sketch Engine corpus (if using locally) and/or API access to a Sketch Engine server (for making external queries).
-This repo is oriented toward developers and researchers wanting to automate data visualization and prepare customizable apps for corpus linguistics.
+This repo is oriented toward developers and researchers wanting to automate custom data visualization tasks for corpus linguistics.
+To use Quartz you'll need a compiled Sketch Engine corpus (if using locally) and/or API access to a Sketch Engine server (for making external queries - under development).

 Quartz is designed as an application template to allow for easy adaptation, though it can be used as-is with its built-in visualizations.
 These features are meant to be a common resource for developing corpus visualization methods (contributions are welcome).
 Some modifications may be needed depending on how your data is structured.